 Auto Drip – The most common form of brewing coffee is the automatic drip coffee maker.
 Water passes through the coffee grounds, then through a flat bottom or cone filter.
 Usually these filters are paper, but a reusable gold filter can be used as well.
 The gold filter will brew a more flavorful cup since it will not absorb coffee oils like paper filters do.

 French Press - Montana Coffee Traders believes the French Press or bistro is the best way to brew coffee.
 Ground coffee and hot water are mixed together, and a metal plunger separates the grounds from the water, leaving the brewed coffee.
 This is known as the infusion method.
 And aside from the used coffee grounds, there is no waste!

 Step 1: Have your French Press and grinder clean and ready to brew.
 Fill desired amount of beans in grinder and grind coffee to semi coarse.
-We recommend one tablespoon of coffee for every 4 ounces of water, but adjust proportions to your own taste.
+We recommend you adjust proportions of coffee to water to your own taste.
 (If using a blade grinder, grind coffee for approximately 10 seconds.)
 Put ground coffee into the glass cylinder of the press.